openedx/docs.openedx.org/source/educators/migration_wip/10_exercises_tools/lti_component.rst

 .. only:: Partners

-  For more information about how to use Studio as an LTI tool provider, see :ref:`partnercoursestaff:Using edX as an LTI Tool Provider`.
+  For more information about how to use Studio as an LTI tool provider, see :ref:`Using edX as an LTI Tool Provider`.

 .. only:: Open_edX